 Instagram Insight also lets you view your historical posts by engagement and impressions over a period you set, up to two years.
 In addition, it gives you data relating to traditional posts, Stories, reels, IGTV videos, live videos, and promotions.

 Of course, there are times when you may want even more detailed analytics about your Instagram performance.
-We have suggestions for this in Top Instagram Analytics Tools for 2021.
+We have suggestions for this our Top Instagram Analytics Tools guide.

 2. Ability to Add a Contact Button